myrdn/more-coffee/content/contact.md

 +++
 title = "Contact"
 +++
 Let's have a coffee !
-The best way to contact me is by email but I also use Signal and Matrix.
+The best way to contact me is by email but I also use Signal.

 &rarr; Email :